Harold-y/Harold-y/README.md

  <img src="https://user-images.githubusercontent.com/68500948/156462790-028ede58-6be5-4f23-a04a-e3721870c209.png" style="border-radius: 30px;" width="50">
  </div>

-### Something about Myself :
+### Something About Myself :
 <details>

-- 🔭 I’m currently working on getting a degree on CS and DS
+- 🔭 I’m currently working in a company for storage products
-- 🌱 I will be working for Dell after graduation
+- 🌱 I will be going to the United Frostland after x years
-- ⚡ Fun fact: drawing was one of my hobbies during childhood and I got an international children award for drawing.
+- ⚡ Fun fact: drawing was one of my hobbies during childhood and I got an international children's award for drawing.

  [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Harold-y&layout=compact)](https://github.com/anuraghazra/github-readme-stats)